openzipkin/zipkin-js/README.md

 This is a library for instrumenting Node.js applications.
 It uses a lot of new JavaScript features and syntax, so Node.js version 6 or newer is required.

+If you'd like to try this out right away, try our [example app](https://github.com/openzipkin/zipkin-js-example) which shows how tracing services looks.

 ## Installation: